- Software development

 Our dev teams follow an AI-powered development process that ensures close communication between developers and product owners.

 You can partner with our dev teams by sending us your initial project specifications, and one of our account managers will get in touch with you to discuss further details on project planning, team building, etc.

 FAQs on an ERP for Food Industry

 If ready-made ERP solutions do not fulfill your business needs, you can build your own ERP software.
-You will need to perform the needs assessment, finalize the required ERP features, hire expert developers and a project manager from software development companies like DevTeamSpace, and provide them with the software development infrastructure.
-Your team will design, develop, test, deploy, and configure your ERP system.
+You need to perform the needs assessment, finalize the required ERP features, hire expert developers and a project manager from software development companies like DevTeamSpace, and provide them with the software development infrastructure.
+Your team would design, develop, test, deploy, and configure your ERP system.

 The key steps in ERP implementation include planning, design, development, testing, deployment, support, and maintenance.